Equipment for Phonescoping

 Your phone is your camera

 In a phonescoping setup, your phone is of course also your camera.
 Phone camera technology is still advancing at pace, so upgrading invariably delivers a substantial increase in performance and it's worth working with an up to date phone if possible.
+Obviously the downside is the cost and the eWaste.
+Lots of companies reconditioned models, which is a great way to do things on a budge and with the environment in mind.
 Study the specs carefully before buying - phones often deliver different quality and resolutions at different frame rates.
 As you get into your phone scoping you'll want better and better slow motion performance.
 Samsung and Apple seem to constantly vie for the best cameras on the market, and the latest are certainly comparable to decent compact cameras.
 I haven't seen much difference between them, but personally prefer Apple's phones.
-As of 2018 I've upgraded to the iPhoneX.
-The combination of phone and scope will deliver different results to your phone scoping efforts (I'll say more about this below), and some combinations work better than others.
+As of 2024 I've upgraded to the iPhone15 Pro.
+Each combination of phone and scope will deliver different results (I'll say more about this below), and some combinations work better than others.

-If you're using a phone with two cameras, standard operation will combine images from both.
-You'll need a specialist camera app so that you can force to the phone to use only one of the camera lenses at a time (see below).
+If you're using a phone with two cameras, standard operation will automatically combine images from both camara lenses.
+This means sometimes you see an image, and sometimes it goes ocmpletely black.
+You'll need to download a specialist camera app so that you can force to the phone to use only one of the camera lenses at a time (see below).

 Bringing it all together - the phonescope adapter